sgdevmane/interview-guide/markdowns/css/css-questions.md

 **Difficulty**: Intermediate

+**Strategy**:

 **Strategy:**
 Show submenu on parent hover.
+This concept is fundamental in this domain and understanding it allows developers to write more efficient and maintainable code.
+It is commonly asked in interviews to test foundational knowledge.

 **Code Snippet:**
 ```css